saadfareed/saadfareed/README.md

 <br/>

  <hr>

-### I'm a Developer, Researcher, Teacher and Mentor!
+### I'm a Developer, Researcher, Teacher, and Mentor!

 - 🔭 I’m currently working as AI Researcher and Backend Engineer.